amjha/tseo-assets/README.md

 # tseo-assets

-All assets are used bt ts-express-orm npm package
+All assets are used by [ts-express-orm](https://www.npmjs.com/package/ts-express-orm) npm package